Scenes and nodes¶

 There are many types of nodes.
 Some show images, others play sound, other nodes display 3D models, etc. There are dozens of them.

 But let's start with the basics.
 Nodes are fundamental building blocks for creating a game.
 As mentioned above, a node can perform a variety of specialized functions.
 However, any given node always has the following attributes:

-- It can be added to other nodes as children.
+It can be added to another node as a child.

 In Godot, the ability to arrange nodes in this way creates a powerful tool for organizing projects.
 Since different nodes have different functions, combining them allows for the creation of more complex functions.

 Don't worry if this doesn't click yet.
 We will continue to explore this over the next few sections.
 The most important fact to remember for now is that nodes exist and can be arranged this way.

 Now that the concept of nodes has been defined, the next logical step is to explain what a Scene is.